juancprzs/certifyingFaceRecognition/README.md

-# Paper \#622
+# Towards Assessing and Characterizing the Semantic Robustness of Face Recognition
-This is the implementation for the paper *"Towards Assessing and Characterizing the Semantic Robustness of Face Recognition"*, paper ID 622, currently under anonymous review for CVPR22.
+This is the implementation for the paper *"Towards Assessing and Characterizing the Semantic Robustness of Face Recognition"*.

 This README file shows how to use the implementation.
 Unfortunately, running the assessments we show in our paper requires large amounts of computation.